Trance music: History

-Trance was arguably at its commercial peak in the second part of 1990s and early 2000s.
-Afterwards, popular trance music providers such as Armin van Buuren's A State of Trance, Paul van Dyk, and Above & Beyond remained popular, while lesser known DJs changed to other sounds.
+From the late 2000s to the mid 2010s, popular trance music providers such as Armin van Buuren's A State of Trance, Paul van Dyk, and Above & Beyond remained popular, while lesser known DJs changed to other sounds.
 In 2017 a new wave of underground DJs such as Nina Kraviz began incorporating trance music into their sets.

+In 2023, an effort by John 00 Fleming and others led Beatport to split their trance genre category into two: Trance (Main Floor) and Trance (Raw/Deep/Hypnotic).
+The latter was designed for the underground side of the genre.